Article Image

 Training

-Importance of Training in Civil Services
+Importance of Civil Services Training

 Enhances administrative efficiency and effectiveness

-Strengthens ethical values and public service motivation
+Strengthens ethical values and motivation for public service

-Aids in career development and succession planning
+Career development and succession planning

 Previous Year Question (UPSC Mains, GS-II, Public Administration Paper)

-“Training is not merely a service function.
+“Training is not merely a service function.”
 It is an integral part of the whole management process.”
 Discuss.

-Objectives of Training
+Objectives of the Training

-3. Capacity Building: Preparing officers for higher responsibilities.
+3. Capacity building: Preparing officers for higher responsibilities.

 4. Change Management: Equipping them for reforms and innovations.